farhapartex/vocabulary-scrapper/README.md

 * Go to the folder `vocabulary-scrapper`
 * For first use you have to build the app.
 To build type the command `docker-compose build server`
 * For using the app, each time you have to run the server.
 To run the server type the command `docker-compose up server`
-* Open another command prompt
+* Open another command prompt and move to the folder `vocabulary-scrapper`
 * To find out meaning of a word type the command `python3 word.py your_word`.
 Here replace your word with `your_word` and press enter.
 And here it is!!

 #### Output Format